Peteskis/Project-Gorgon-Chat-log-viewer/README.md

 - On future visits the app may remember the folder handle, but you may still need to click **Grant access**.

 ### Firefox / Safari
-These browsers do not support the same folder-handle API used for live folder reading.
+Folder picking and persistent file handles are limited, so live folder reading may not work the same way.
 You can still use:
 - **Load log file**, or
 - **Drag & drop**

-(You’ll see an in-app note when folder mode isn’t supported.)
+(The app shows an in-app note when folder mode isn’t supported.)

 ---
-## Notes

-Live” auto-refresh works best when the log file was selected via Choose folder, because it can keep a persistent handle to re-read the file efficiently.

 ## Log format

 The viewer expects lines similar to:

 YY-MM-DD HH:MM:SS    [Channel] Name: message